-- 6.8.1.1.
+6.8.1.1.
 The MCO shall provide that emergency services, including those for specialized behavioral health, be rendered without the requirement of prior authorization of any kind.
-The MCO must cover and pay for emergency services regardless of whether the provider that furnishes the emergency services has a contract with the MCO.
-If an emergency medical condition exists, the MCO is obligated to pay for the emergency service. - 6.8.1.2.
-The MCO shall advise all Medicaid MCO members of the provisions governing in and out-of-service area use of emergency services as defined in the Glossary.
+The MCO must cover and pay for emergency services regardless of

-- 6.8.1.3.
+- 6.8.1.2.
+The MCO shall advise all Medicaid MCO members of the provisions governing in and out-of-service area use of emergency services as defined in the Glossary. - 6.8.1.3.
 The MCO shall not deny payment for treatment when a representative of the entity instructs the member to seek emergency services. - 6.8.1.4.
 The MCO shall not deny payment for treatment obtained when a member had an emergency medical condition as defined in 42 CFR §438.114(a), nor limit what constitutes an emergency behavioral health condition on the basis of behavioral health diagnoses or symptoms. - 6.8.1.5.
 The attending emergency physician, Licensed Mental Health Provider (LMHP), or the provider actually treating the member shall determine when the member is sufficiently stabilized for transfer or discharge and that determination is binding on the MCO for coverage and payment. - 6.8.1.6.
 If there is a disagreement between a hospital or other treating facility and an MCO concerning whether the member is stable enough for discharge or transfer from the Emergency Department (ED), the judgment of the attending emergency physician(s) at the hospital or other treating facility at the time of discharge or transfer prevails and is binding on the MCO.
 This subsection shall not apply to a disagreement concerning discharge or transfer following an inpatient admission once the member is stabilized. - 6.8.1.7.
 The MCO will include in the proposal a plan to provide care in the most appropriate and cost-effective setting.
 The plan should specifically address non-emergent use of hospital Emergency Departments.
-Strategies of interest to DHH include but are not limited to access to primary care services through medical homes, urgent care and retail clinics; and, interventions targeted to super-utilizers, such as patients with sickle cell disease, chronic pain, dental, and/or behavioral health conditions. - 6.8.1.8.
+Strategies of interest to LDH include but are not limited to access to primary care services through medical homes, urgent care and retail clinics; and, interventions targeted to super-utilizers, such as patients with sickle cell disease, chronic pain, dental, and/or behavioral health conditions. - 6.8.1.8.
 The MCO shall be responsible for educating members and providers regarding appropriate utilization of ED services, including behavioral health emergencies. - 6.8.1.9.
 The MCO shall monitor emergency services utilization by provider and member and shall have routine means for redressing inappropriate emergency department utilization.
 For utilization review, the test for appropriateness of the request for emergency services shall be whether a prudent layperson, similarly situated, would have requested such services.
 For the purposes of this contract, a prudent layperson is a person who possesses an average knowledge of health and medicine. - 6.8.1.10.
 A member who has an emergency medical condition may not be held liable for payment of subsequent screening and treatment needed to diagnose the specific condition or stabilize the patient.